antonialarese/antonialarese.github.io/_pages/about.md

 ---
 layout: archive
 title: "About me"
-permalink: /
+permalink: /about/
 excerpt: "About me"
 author_profile: true
-redirect_from:
+<! --redirect_from:
   - /about/
-  - /about.html
+  - /about.html -->
 ---